 The Line of Credit and short-term loan are repayable on demand, are secured by a first charge on the assets of the Company and its subsidiary and require a maintenance of a Debt to Tangible Net Worth ratio not to exceed 2.75 to 1.0; current ratio of not less than 1.25 to 1.0; and Debt Service Ratio of not less than 1.25 to 1.0.
-As at November 30, 2019, there was \$158,836 advanced or owing under the line of credit, \$166,667 owing as a short-term loan, and the Company was in compliance with all of its covenant ratios.
+As at May 31, 2020 there was \$Nil advanced or owing under the line of credit, \$Nil owing as a short-term loan, which was paid in full during the quarter end May 31, 2020, and the Company was in compliance with all of its covenant ratios.